TRSA 54th Executive Management Institute (EMI) 2018August 5-9, 2018 • Hyattsville, MD

 Skill Builder for Achieving Your Operation’s Goals

-EMI has enhanced the careers of thousands of textile services professionals and earned high praise from participants for 54 years.
+EMI has enhanced the careers of thousands of textile services professionals and earned high praise from participants for more than 50 years.
 The program develops the management and leadership skills of participants through team-building, interactive sessions emphasizing information-sharing and problem solving.
 The four-year EMI program offers 30 hours of interactive classroom training each year including:

 - Conflict management and constructive discipline